 Electricity businesses can now deliver energy when required, even if their current energy supply is insufficient, using energy storage to build virtual power plants.
 It lessens the requirement for energy corporations to construct brand-new power plants.

-Using predictive analytics, you can predict future changes in energy demand.
+Using predictive analytics, AI in energy sector can predict future changes in energy demand.
 The appropriate infrastructure can then construct the proper infrastructure to plan and supply energy needs.

 By employing predictive analytics, energy businesses can also forecast when a machine or equipment is most likely to malfunction.
 It not only aids in preventing unanticipated outages but also helps companies save money by enabling them to prepare for replacing expensive and essential energy assets and steer clear of unforeseen maintenance tasks.